sourcegraph/jetbrains/CONTRIBUTING.md

 ## Publishing a New Release

+We plan to make releases every other Monday.
+Nightly version can be released as often as there is a need.

 ### 1. Push a Git Tag

 First, choose whether to publish a new version of nightly or stable.